AndreyUtka/redux-rx-middleware/README.md

 so you can feel free to manage your stream of actions with Epics. this redux-rx-middleware provides 2 things:

-*   in case if payload be Observable, it will subscribe to this Observable stream
+*   in case if payload is Observable, it will subscribe to this Observable stream
 *   it will handle one Observable action to many simple actions with different state of execution.
 It means for exmaple incoming action:

 ```typescript